cjgronlund/project-rome/project-rome-docs/commanding/ios/how-to-guides/command-remote-devices-and-apps-ios.md

 ## Discover remote devices and apps

-A **MCDRemoteSystemWatcher** instance will handle the core functionality of this section.
-Declare one in the class which is to discover remote systems.
+An **MCDRemoteSystemWatcher** instance will handle the core functionality of this section.
+Declare it in the class which is to discover remote systems.

 ```ObjectiveC
 // Create a RemoteSystemWatcher to discover devices